Skip to main content

 How Much Does It Cost to Become a Travel Agent in 2026?

-Startup costs range from $500 to $15,000 depending on your path.
-See the 2026 breakdown of training, host agency fees, licensing, and tools.
+From $0 to $15,000 — your actual cost depends on 5 factors.
+See the full 2026 breakdown of licensing, training, host agency fees, and tools you'll need.

 How Much Does It Cost to Become a Travel Agent in 2026?